Robotnik00/ZombieGame/README.md

 * Alpha transparency, color blending, colorkey, drawing a portion of a texture.

 WORK IN PROGRESS:
-* Fixing OpenGL problems, OSX support. (jacob)
 * Drawing primitive shapes (points, lines, rectangles). (jacob)
 * Collisions with OBB trees.
 (Jack)
+* Mouse/KeyBoard callback class to register events(like in awt package:   KeyListener/MouseListener ect..) (jack)
+* GUI stuff.

 WHAT NEEDS TO BE DONE:
 * Sound back-end. (jacob)
 * Most game logic [expand on this].
-* Mouse/KeyBoard callback class to register events(like in awt package:   KeyListener/MouseListener ect..) (jack)

 * Action to change object's orientation based on mouse loc
 * Action to control object based on keys pressed.(already have one, but it needs to be revisited)